God-Pattern/Quill/Server-Side Request Forgery.md

-# Quill
+# Quill Editor Server-Side Request Forgery

 Description

-A vulnerability in the HTML editor of Slab Quill 1.3.7 allows an attacker to execute arbitrary Script by storing an arbitrary video URL (a crafted SRC attribute of an IFRAME element) in a text field.
+A vulnerability in the HTML editor of Slab Quill 1.3.7 allows an attacker to execute SSRF Payloads by storing an arbitrary video URL (a crafted SRC attribute of an IFRAME element) in a text field.